 As a school administrator, how can you create effective school staff meetings?
 Likely, you’ve been in all kinds of meetings — some productive and even inspiring, others…not so much.
 What makes a great staff meeting?
 We’d love to hear your thoughts!
-We’ve collected a list of eight things that can help meetings flow and achieve the desired result — ultimately, helping But first…
+We’ve collected a list of eight things that can help meetings flow and achieve the desired result — ultimately, helping students succeed.
+But first…

 Why are staff meetings important?